Linux Audio Survival kit.

 There are many Linux flavors and in a general sense is not a big difference between a distribution and another, we can turn whichever Linux flavor in a capable OS to audio production.

-According with my personal experience some desktop environments have a better performance, and this is due to how they manage the graphical resources, I highly recommend distributions that use KDE, XFCE or lxde as desktop environment, Gnome could be the worst choice and that is because Gnome uses Compiz or Metacity that make extensive use of memory for graphics processing.
+Some desktop environments have a better performance, and this is due to how they manage the graphical resources, I highly recommend distributions that use KDE plasma, XFCE or lxde as desktop environment, disable the desktop effect will improve your experience in terms of performance and response , this is specially true if you are running an old hardware

 In this guide we follow the complete process to set up our Linux on an audio capable operative system.